 Chamber Music groups give campers a chance to play music for a small ensemble (usually a trio, quartet or quintet) drawn from a variety of classical composers.
+Differing from a string camp where the ensembles are just strings, we try to program repertoire with mixed instrument groups whenever possible.
 Each chamber group is coached by a staff member and scheduled for performance at the end of the session, as well as for Family & Friends Day.

 Participation in chamber music is a great way to sharpen listening skills and develop sensitivity to the players around you in all ways: tempo, phrasing, intonation & articulation.
 Plus, it is a great way to have to have some straight-up musical fun while developing these skills!